 Libya has a small population and lots of oil and gas.
 If properly managed, these resources could help transform the fortunes of its citizens and bring much-needed peace and stability to the country.

 Colonel Gaddafi’s stranglehold on Libya’s oil sector helped to keep him in power for 42 years and finance the recent civil war.
-This persistent abuse of national assets for personal gain was a key driver of the revolution which has now seen the National Transitional Council (NTC) recognised as the transitional authority in Libya.
+This persistent abuse of national assets for personal gain was a key driver of the revolution which has resulted in a new ruling regime in Libya.

 The immediate establishment of prudent management and financial responsibility in Libya’s oil sector would mean citizens could know how their country’s oil wealth is being used and by whom, and would promote efforts to use it to foster peace and drive development.